CyrilCermak/modular_architecture_on_ios/README.md

 Application Framework should badly avoid doing.

 Yet another stunningly beautiful part of this highly modular architecture comes in to play.
-Let us call it UITests in isolation.
+Let us call it UI Tests in isolation.
-Instead of defining the UITests on the app level, they can directly be defined on the domain level.
+Instead of defining the UI Tests on the app level, they can directly be defined on the domain level.
 A domain e.g `ISSCosmonaut`, can have its own so called by Apple `HostingApp`.
 The hosting app would be created within the Xcode project of the Cosmonaut domain and be nicely